xterri/palindrome/README.md

 ### Issues
 - How to handle commas if _n_ is using them in a non-standard way (ex.
 "12,34567,89") or if user is using commas as a decimal separator (ex.
 1,23)?
 - ~What should happen if a positive value produces an 'exponent' as it's number? (ex.
-10e5)~ Accounting for MAX_SAFE_INTEGER
+10e5)~